• Skip to primary navigation

 Ingredient Notes

-How to Make Simple & Delicious Chocolate Syrup
+How to Make Chocolate Coffee Syrup

 Here’s a quick look at the steps with photos.
 You’ll find the full list of ingredients and instructions in the recipe card below.